uchicago-rad-whitneylab/vetnet2026/VETNET_keynote_resources.md

 ### Lack of proactive bias assessment

 - Chaker S, Sethi A, Whitney HM.
 Scoping review of bias detection and mitigation in peer-reviewed imaging-AI classification studies (2015–2025).
 In revision.
-Citation to be finalized on acceptance.

 ### Data drift